MustafaCodeArchitect/Data-structures/README.md

 # Data Structures in C++

-This is a reboot of my Data Structures implementations — a simple, educational project covering the fundamentals of Data Structures using C++.
+This is a personal repository of my Data Structures implementations — a simple, educational project designed to cover the fundamentals of Data Structures in C++.
-Each implementation is placed in a separate file for better clarity and organization.
+Each implementation is organized in its file for clarity and ease of access.

-I'm building this repository step by step as I learn and practice each topic.
+I’m developing this repo incrementally as I learn and practice each topic.
-The goal is to create a personal reference and a helpful resource for others who are learning Data Structures.
+The goal is to build a reference for myself and a useful resource for others learning Data Structures.

 ---